 Distances greater than 150 mm may be accepted provided that the car is fitted with a mechanical locking device so that the door can only be opened in the landing door locking zone.
-Operation of the lift is to be impossible unless the corresponding car door is locked.
-This locking is to be controlled by an electrical safety device in compliance with the provisions of Standard EN 81.
+Operation of the lift is to be impossible unless the corresponding car door is locked, except in the cases foreseen (locking and manoeuvring zone for an auxiliary stop above the landing).
+This locking is to be controlled by an electrical safety device in compliance with the provisions of Standard EN 81-1 and EN 81-2.